pikatchu/website/_posts/2023-07-23-a_sea_of_updates.md

 Clearly, this is an impossible task, and that's why cache invalidation has such a bad reputation.
 So what's the solution?
 The solution is to think about the problem differently.

+> "impossible task" sounds like maybe a bit too much of an overstatement, but maybe is the tone you are aiming for.
+Maybe "virtually impossible" or similar.

 ## Freezing time